stoneliuCS/fluid-oas/README.md

 ## Overview

-S.A.L.T is an embedded, functional _domain specific language_ for expressing type-safe REST APIs written in TypeScript through the OpenAPI specification.
+S.A.L.T is an embedded, functional _domain specific language_ for expressing type-safe HTTP APIs written in TypeScript through the OpenAPI specification.

 - No dependencies, use as is.
 - Write the most complex OpenAPI specification you want, use whatever framework you want.